I can’

 2. Spoon mixture into moulds and press down firmly until full.

 3. Leave to set for 12-24 hours in a cool and dry place.
-After this time, turn moulds upside down and gently tap the bottom – tablets should fall out easily.
+After this time, turn moulds upside down and gently tap the bottom – tablets should fall out easily (refer to tips on the following page).

-4. Place on a tray or sheet of baking paper and leave to dry for a further 24 hours before storing in
+4. Place on a tray or sheet of baking paper and leave to dry for a further 24 hours before transferring into a jar or container (with lid).

 To Use

 Add essential oils (if using) to one tablet and place in the dispenser of your dishwasher prior to operation.
-Replace rinse aid with a ramekin of vinegar on
+Replace rinse aid with this recipe.

 Recipe Notes